melodymassis/Branch4/README.md

 ![seasonality](seasonality.png)

 **Code Key Learnings**

-When utilizing Pandas there is no need to download a large CSV file if a link to it is already available:
+- When utilizing Pandas to read csv files there is no need to download a large CSV file if a link to it is already available.
+BART.gov already hosts the data on their site:

 ![jupyterNotebook](jupyterNotebook.png)